Search Language Syntax

 Time in UTC.
 'T' and 'Z' are case-sensitive.

 You must observe spacing.
 Interpret dashes, colons, commas, and the characters 'T' and 'Z' literally.
-To interpret placeholder values in the preceding table, you can refer to the following pattern syntax:
+To interpret placeholder values in the preceding table, see the following pattern syntax:

 Letter Date or Time Component Presentation